13 Best B2B Contact Database Platforms in 2026

 2. Apollo

-Key Features:
+Key Features

-• Multi-channel outreach (email, phone, LinkedIn)
+• Multi-channel outreach (email, phone, LinkedIn) from a single interface

-• Chrome extension for on-the-fly prospecting
+• Chrome extension for on-the-fly prospecting from LinkedIn and company websites

 • CRM integrations with Salesforce, HubSpot, and Pipedrive

-• Lead scoring and analytics
+• Lead scoring, analytics, and workflow automation

 3. Cognism